-27. John answered and said, A man can receive
+27. John answered and said, A man can receive nothing except it be given him from heaven.

-nothing except it be given him from heaven.
+28. Ye yourselves bear me witness, that I said, I am not the Christ, but that I am sent before him.

-- 28. Ye yourselves bear me witness, that I said, I am not the Christ, but that I am sent before him. - 39.
-He that hath the bride is the bridegroom: but the friend of the bridegroom, which standeth and heareth him, rejoiceth greatly, because of the bridegroom's voice: this my joy therefore is fulfilled. - 30.
-He must increase, but I must decrease. - 31.
-He that cometh from above is above all: he that is of the earth is earthly, and speaketh of the earth: he that cometh from heaven hath seen and heard many spiritual things but tew receive his testimony.
+39. He that hath the bride is the bridegroom: but the friend of the bridegroom, which standeth and heareth him, rejoiceth greatly, because of the bridegroom's voice: this my joy therefore is fulfilled.

-33. But he that receives his testimony
+30. He must increase, but I must decrease.

-realizes the love of God.
+31. He that cometh from above is above all: he that is of the earth is earthly, and speaketh of the earth: he that cometh from heaven \\\ hath seen and heard many spiritual things but few receive his testimony.
+[32]